 A few examples include (click on the blue text to be directed to each organization's website):

-20 Winnetka Covenant volunteers go the third Saturday of every month, 8:00-10:00am, to help package food for The Greater Chicago Food Depository who distribute donated and purchased food through a network of 650 pantries, soup kitchens and shelters to 678,000 adults and children in Cook County every year.
+20 Winnetka Covenant volunteers go the third Saturday of every month, 9:00-11:45am, to help package food for The Greater Chicago Food Depository who distribute donated and purchased food through a network of 650 pantries, soup kitchens and shelters to 678,000 adults and children in Cook County every year.
 Last year, the Food Depository distributed 69 million pounds of nonperishable food and fresh produce, dairy products and meat, the equivalent of 140,000 meals every day.
 Long pants and closed-toe shoes are required for volunteers age 14 and up.
-NEW PROCEDURE - Volunteers must register and sign up online ahead of time.
+Contact Rachel Rescorl or Debbie O’Donovan with questions.
+NEW PROCEDURE: Volunteers must register and sign up online ahead of time.
 There are 15 volunteer slots available,and volunteers will be taken on a first-come, first-served basis.
 So sign up early if you want to be guaranteed a slot!
 To register and sign up:

 Winnetka Covenant members regularly prepare and serve meals at A Just Harvest whose mission is to reduce poverty and hunger in Rogers Park and the greater Chicago community by providing nutritious meals daily while building a just society through advocacy and collaborative relationships across racial, cultural and socio-economic lines to promote the well-being of patrons served.
-The next opportunity to serve at A Just Harvest is from 5:00 PM - 7:00 PM on the following Thursdays.
+The next opportunity to serve at A Just Harvest is from 4:30 PM - 7:00 PM on the following Thursdays.
 Depart church at 4:30pm.
-Email Andrea Johnson if you can help.

 We will be preparing meals for A Just Harvest in our church kitchen on the following dates from 1:00-3:30pm in the WCC Kitchen.
-Please contact the church office, John Anderson or Ted Garrison if you are available to help.
+Contact Mary Beth Kovacic to volunteer or with questions.